Leeft/Star-Citizen-WebGL-Map/README.md

 Several primary features are still missing, such as:

-* More graphics improvements to make it more similar to the map in that video, as well as better 2D elements for the 2D mode
+* More graphics improvements, not sure what yet though
+* Adding features like the perry line and nebulae to the scene
 * Better interactivity, e.g. when selecting a system highlighting the systems which they can trade goods with
-* Tracking your settings
-* Bookmarking locations, remembering your position

 At some point I'll at least implement:

 * More route-planner features: showing alternative routes, relative distances (which may get more accurate as we get more info) and the known dangers on these routes, trading information, etc.
-* More settings for the settings panel
 * Other points of interest besides star systems
 * Interactive map editing
 * ...